mkovac03/gee_data_download/README.md

 ## Configuration

-Create a `config.json` file in the project root directory with the following content:
+Review the `config.json` file in the project root directory with the following content, edit if needed:

 ```json
 {